wacncontent/CustomizeTool/removeCommentOutput/includes/app-service-web-dotnet-get-started-prereqs.md

 * The tutorial assumes you have worked with ASP.NET MVC.
 If you need an introduction, see [Getting Started with ASP.NET MVC 5](http://www.asp.net/mvc/overview/getting-started/introduction/getting-started).

 * You need an Azure account.
 You can [open a free Azure account](/pricing/1rmb-trial/?WT.mc_id=A261C142F) or [Activate Visual Studio subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F).
-If you want to get started with Azure before you sign up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/).
-There, you can immediately create a short-lived starter  app in Azure -- no credit card required, and no commitments.
+If you want to get started with Azure App Service before you sign up for an Azure account, go to [Try App Service](https://tryappservice.azure.com/).
+There, you can immediately create a short-lived starter  app in App Service -- no credit card required, and no commitments.

 ### <a name="setupdevenv"></a>Visual Studio 2015 with the Azure SDK for .NET